justinmeiners/efficient-programming-with-components/10_binary_counter.md

 If we end up with a guy in slot 32, it's an **overflow**, exactly like integer arithmetic.
 What do we do?
-Whenever we don't know to proceed, do something sensible and let whomever uses it figure out what is a sensible thing to do.
+Whenever we don't know how to proceed, do something sensible and let whomever uses it figure out what is a sensible thing to do.
 Return the carry[^carry].